JayWood/the-seo-framework/readme.txt

 Optimizing SEO is a fundamental process for any website.
 So we try to be non-intrusive with The SEO Framework.
 The SEO Framework is byte and process optimized on PHP level, with each update the optimization is improved when possible.

-var_dump() update these..
 * This plugin is written with massive and busy (multi-)sites in mind.
-* This plugin is 197% to 867% faster compared to other popular SEO plugins.
+* This plugin is 125% to 184% faster compared to other popular SEO plugins.
-* This plugin consumes 177% to 260% fewer server resources than other popular SEO plugins.
+* This plugin consumes 161% more server resources than other popular SEO plugins in exchange for rendering performance. // var_dump retest this value.
-* 15% fewer database interactions (numbers may vary on this one depending on plugin compatibility).
+* This plugin has 130% to 160% more database interactions in exchange for rendering performance.
-* 100% fewer advertisements.
+* And last but not least, this plugin has 100% fewer advertisements.
 Let's keep it that way.

 *Numbers may vary per installation and version.*